 Doxycycline is a tetracycline antibiotic that works to stop the growth of bacteria.
 It is used to treat bacterial infections like urinary tract infections and some sexually transmitted diseases.
 It’s also used to treat moderate acne.
-Doxycycline is also sometimes prescribed to people who are traveling out of the country and may be at risk of Malaria.
-Doxycycline is not intended for women who are pregnant or breastfeeding.

 You will take Doxycycline orally each day.
 Your doctor will direct you to either take one or two pills of Doxycycline at the same time each day.
 It is best to take this medication on an empty stomach, preferably at least one to two hours after a meal.
 If you are using Doxycycline to prevent Malaria, then you will take one pill each day.
 You should begin this at least one to two days before traveling and continue until you are safely back home for a minimum of four weeks or more.